 d.
 Submitting Letters to the Editor to your local paper.
 Tip: As a group you can create a schedule so one person writes a letter about important bills each week of the session.
 Elected officials read the local paper and many of your neighbors do too!

 e.
 Have another idea or want support getting your plan together?
-Reach out to Monica at email@example.com!
+Reach out to Sidra at email@example.com!

 3. Make your voices heard!
 Whether you have 10 minutes or 10 hours to coordinate a meeting, we can all play a role in our democracy!